mhagstrand/slate/source/includes/_api.md

 * The ability to support users of your app.
 * A PayPal account – if you want to get paid for referring people to BigCommerce (optional).

-NOTE: The email address you use in this form must be the same email address as you use to log into your sandbox store, and to log into [My&#160;Apps](https://www.bigcommerce.com/apps/).
+NOTE: The email address you use in this form must be the same email address as you use to log into your sandbox store, and to log into <a href="//devtools.bigcommerce.com" target="_blank">My&#160;Apps</a>.

 Once approved, you will receive one or more emails containing: